Priyamdave1619/Dinemate_Restaurant_management_system/README.md

-# DineMate (Sev Usal Junction) — Restaurant Ordering & Management Platform
+# DineMate — Restaurant Ordering & Management Platform

 A multi-tenant restaurant platform: one shared backend + database, with a separate frontend for every role — platform owner, restaurant owner/manager,